Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Ceramic Pizza Pan

 Ceramic pizza trays are created through a rigorous clay baking session.
-Once baked, the clay is then hardened for rendering a structure.
+Once baked, the clay is then hardened to render a structure.

 Ceramics are often manufactured by molding clay, earthy materials, powders, and water mixes into desired shapes.
 After the ceramic has been molded, it is burnt in a kiln, which is a high-temperature oven.